victoradan/Py.Compositio/README.md

 # Py.Compositio
-Functional Programming types and combinators in Python
+(WIP experiments in) Functional Programming types and combinators in Python